ketanjain070104/cse15l-lab-reports/lab1.md

 # **LAB REPORT 1**
 Hello everyone, welcome to CSE 15L.
-This lab report mainly covers the procedure for installing VS Code, remotely connecting and trying some new commands.
+This lab report mainly covers the procedure for installing VS Code, remote connecting and trying some new commands.
 ## **Installing VS Code**
 To install VS Code, I visited the Visual Studio Code website https://code.visualstudio.com/, and followed the instructions to download and install it on my computer.
 ![Image](Screenshot (15).png)